quonpicturelanguage/decoration/README.md

 <img src="output1.png" width="1387">

-This project is in honor of Barbara Drauschke's retirement, thank you for your work on the Mathematical Picture Language Project.
+This project is made for the retirement of Barbara Drauschke, thank you for your work on the Mathematical Picture Language Project.

 ## License